A LITTLE BIT ABOUT ME

 Hi!!
 My name is Chris and I am a movement educator inspired by yoga and Pilates.
 I have completed 16 different trainings, some of which have been profound in not only in my practice but in my life.

 Growing up, I never wanted to overly exert physical effort.
 It sucked.
 I hated gym class and I still do.
 I would find any excuse to avoid being seen doing anything physical because to be quite honest, I was shy and very embarrassed.
 It wasn’t until I was 17 that I walked into a yoga class by chance and for the first time in my life, I really felt my body.
-I then enrolled in De La Sol’s renown yoga teacher training led by the yoga pioneer in Hamilton, Katie McClelland (who is still my mentor) and started to study the Ashtanga yoga method.
+I then enrolled in my first teacher training and started to study the Ashtanga yoga method.
 I began teaching yoga asana when I was 19.

 I began studying with some of the best teachers locally (I am so lucky to have them nearby) and learned from some of the best teachers in the world!
 After a few years of (in)consistent daily practice, I made first trip to Mysore, India to study the Ashtanga Yoga method at what most ashtangi’s would refer to as ‘the source’; Sharath Yoga Center (formally KPJAYI) to study with Paramaguru R. Sharath Jois who is the lineage holder of Ashtanga Yoga.
 Since then, I have made yearly trip to study in Mysore (with the exception of the pandemic year of course) and I feel so grateful for those invaluable experiences and the many incredible friends that I have along the way.

-Somewhere along the way, I thought it’d be cool to start learning how to do a handstand (because I really hurt myself once trying to just jump up) and I began working with some of the best circus performers and coaches in the world: Nicolas Montes de Oca and Yury Bozyan.
+Somewhere along the way, I thought it’d be cool to start learning how to do a handstand (because I really hurt myself once trying to just jump up) and I began working with some of the best circus performers and coaches in the world: Nicolas Montes de Oca, Andrii Boderanko and Yury Bozyan.

 As a lifetime student, I am constantly learning and wanting to evolve and become a more efficient teacher for my students and to feel good in my own body.